Does your dog get whipped into a frenzy at the sight of whipped cream? This fluffy sweet treat is a tasty topping but for a pet pooch?

 If you aren’t yet convinced that whipped cream is bad for your dog then consider how fattening it can be.

-Pet obesity is a really big problem nowadays.
-Keep in mind that just a single tablespoon of whipped cream typically contains over 50 calories which is more than Jell-O.
+Pet obesity is a big problem nowadays.
+Just a single tablespoon of whipped cream typically contains over 50 calories which is more than Jell-O.

 Dairy & Digestion Downsides